Binary economics: Productiveness vs. productivity

 Kelso criticizes Marx for not recognizing capital as a producer of wealth in the same sense as labor.
 Kelso's figures suggesting that value was created almost entirely by capital were dismissed by academic economists like Paul Samuelson.

 Employee stock ownership plan (ESOPs)

 Shakespeare proposes extending employee stock ownership plan principles to the whole population with binary economics.
 In the 2000s about 11,500 ESOPs in the USA covered 10 million employees.
+Binary economists invented the ESOP and lobbied to have it become law.

 Uses of central bank-issued interest-free loans

 Rodney Shakespeare proposes healthier forms of money and income distribution.
 He proposes a gradual rise to 100% reserve requirements and relating the overall money supply to gold.

 Investments eligible for interest-free loans

 Kelso suggests that ownership of productive (and the associated consuming) capacity, particularly new capacity, could be spread by the use of central bank-issued interest-free loans.
 Shakespeare proposes the full payout of earnings by large corporations.